oscarArismendi/tennis-game/README.md

 ./gradlew run
 ```

-This command will compile the code if needed and run the main class (org.example.MainKt).
+This command will compile the code if needed and run the main class (MainKt).

 ## How to Run Tests